Educational Internship Opportunities

 Interns will assist in the training of the zoo’s teen volunteers; they will go through the same training as the teens in order to know program parameters.
 They will coordinate scheduling of teens, and conduct daily meetings as needed.
 Interns will also have the opportunity to plan and provide new on-grounds educational activities for zoo visitors.
 While a background in biology is not needed, interns will be trained to present marine invertebrates while helping and monitoring teen volunteers at the Learning Lab.

 Teen Volunteer Program Interns will report to the Volunteer Manager.
 Applicants must be actively enrolled in college or a recent college graduate (within one year).
 Preference will be given to juniors, seniors, and graduate students in a related major.
-Applicants must be available in May for training.
-Dates to be determined.
+Applicants must be available in April for training.
+Dates to be given during interview process.
 The Akron Zoo will assist students in earning class credit for their internship.
 A background check and current vaccination record including TB and tetanus will be required and are the responsibility of the intern.

 Six to eight positions available during the summer semester, late May to mid-August